 weight of water no. one

 animation still: weight of water no. two

 weight of water no. two

 date: 2016 media: web-based installation size: size + duration varies with browser, device, and client history: exhibited cruxspace fringe festival philadelphia pa

 diASp0RA is a multi-media meditation on global population displacement.
-Originating with singular stories of refugees, diASp0RA explores the ideological + environmental causalities of world scale disruptions.
+Originating with singular stories of refugees, diASp0RA explores the ideological, economic + environmental causalities of world scale disruptions.

 date: 2016 media: orange gold leaf on hydrocal plaster cast from 3D print size: 13.5 h x 11 w x 11 d history: exhibited cruxspace philadelphia pa

 The work is a spoof on Bertelli’s famous Profilo Continuo (Testa di Mussolini) of 1933.
-It replaces the fascist dictator with an open-mouthed profile of Donald Trump, and changes the material from a burnished black terra-cotta to a polished orange-gold leaf.
+It replaces the fascist dictator with an open-mouthed profile of a certain President of the United States, and changes the material from a burnished black terra-cotta to a polished orange-gold leaf.
 The work is produced, not by a manipulation on a potter’s wheel, but rather by rotating a bezier curve about an origin axis.

-These changes of content, material, and technique shift the metaphor from an all-knowing, all-seeing superman-machine in the Italian Futurist mode, to an all-consuming, self-centered, angry-at-everthing-on-every-compass-point blowhard screaming at everything, seeing nothing.
+These changes of content, material, and technique shift the metaphor from an all-knowing, all-seeing superman-machine in the Italian Futurist mode, to an all-consuming, idiocentric blowhard screaming at everything, seeing nothing.

 date: 2014 media: video loop, glassine envelopes, vinyl, fasteners, qr code, crowdsourced drawings and photos on delrin size: size varies with installation, 6m video loop duration history: exhibited olde city publishing philadelphia pa